Stephen-RA-King/pynamer/README.md

 ## Verbose output

-ith the -v argument you can display the first page of all other project matched by PyPIs search API - ordered by relevance.
+With the `-v` argument you can display the first page of all other project matched by PyPIs search API - ordered by relevance.
 The algorithm that PyPI uses to select these in unknown but seems to be a mixture of names and other projects written by the same author.